sergiodnz/lotr-notebook-server/README.md

 yarn start
 ```

 NPM could be used instead, but YARN is recommended.
-Server is starts listening on PORT `5000`, if avaliable.
+Server starts listening on PORT `5000`, if avaliable.

 ## Usage